Reliability

 Why don’t you bury the power lines?
 Wouldn’t this help prevent outages?

-We continue working with municipalities and developers to install underground systems, when it makes sense and the impact on neighbourhoods and communities is minimal.
+We continue working with municipalities and developers to install underground systems when it makes sense and the impact on neighbourhoods and communities is minimal.
 But while underground powerlines do have reliability benefits, they also have some challenges.

-To bury our equipment underground—including powerlines, switches, transformers and other electrical equipment—a significant amount of digging, trenching and construction is required.
+To bury our equipment underground—including powerlines, switches, transformers, and other electrical equipment—a significant amount of digging, trenching, and construction is required.
 And the cost for this work is significant.

 Access to underground systems can also be very challenging.
 When there is an outage caused by an impact to the underground system, it can be much harder to locate the problem and a challenge for crews to access the equipment.
+Sometimes, we may even need to tear up roads and yards to find the issue and fix it, making power outages more inconvenient, last longer, and more costly to repair.

 Modernizing our grid